 The Best Restaurants in Akumal

-Akumal is a small vacation resort and residential community on the Mayan Riviera in the state of Quintana Roo, Mexico.
-It is about thirty miles south of Playa del Carmen, ten miles north of Tulum and just over an hour south of Cancun.
-It’s a very pleasant and relaxing place to arrive at after the hustle and bustle of larger destinations.
-Akumal is small enough that pretty much everything is on the beach, which boasts the signature white sand and aquamarine waters of the Caribbean.
-Given its tiny permanent population, it is surprising that Akumal (‘place of turtles’ in Mayan) has such a good infrastructure for all kinds of Riviera Maya vacation rentals, beach front hotels and activities.
+Akumal is a small vacation resort and residential community on the Mayan Riviera in Quintana Roo, Mexico.
+It is about thirty miles south of Playa del Carmen, ten miles north of Tulum, and just over an hour south of Cancun.
+It’s a charming and relaxing place to arrive at after the hustle and bustle of larger destinations.
+Akumal is small enough that pretty much everything is on the beach, which boasts the Caribbean’s signature white sand and aquamarine waters.
+Given its tiny permanent population, it is surprising that Akumal (‘place of turtles’ in Mayan) has such a good infrastructure for all kinds of Riviera Maya vacation rentals, beachfront hotels, and activities.
 There is a lovely coral reef here, so it figures that snorkeling and scuba diving are very popular, as are sailing, fishing, and kayaking.
-There is also a beautiful lagoon, the Yal-Ku, formed from underground freshwater channels that mix with salt water where the lagoon meets the sea.
+There is also a beautiful lagoon, the Yal-Ku, formed from underground freshwater channels mixed with saltwater where the lagoon meets the sea.

 The lagoon is also great for swimming, diving, and snorkeling.
-Akumal comprises three very attractive bays: Akumal Bay, Aventuras Akumal Bay, and Half Moon Bay.
-Initially, we were a little concerned that in such a small place we wouldn’t find anywhere decent to eat.
-After ‘roughing it’ a bit around the Mayan archeological sites inland we were looking for a bit of pampering, and fortunately discovered that Akumal also has a nice range of shops, restaurants, and beach bars.
+Akumal comprises three beautiful bays: Akumal Bay, Aventuras Akumal Bay, and Half Moon Bay.
+Initially, we were a little concerned that we wouldn’t find anywhere decent to eat in such a small place.
+After ‘roughing it’ a bit around the Mayan archeological sites inland, we were looking for a bit of pampering.
+Fortunately, we discovered that Akumal also has a nice range of shops, restaurants, and beach bars.
 We asked around and decided on Lol-Ha on Akumal Beach.

-You could say the same of La Lunita in Half Moon Bay in North Akumal; it’s on the beach, has wonderful ocean views, friendly service, delicious creative food, and is a bit more expensive than most other restaurants in town.
-We started with the stuffed pepper and coconut shrimp and moved onto braised octopus and duck carnitas, all delicious, though apparently the paella is excellent too.
-If you’re on a budget there are plenty of good restaurants in town which work out a bit cheaper, but we were very happy with the beautiful setting on the beach and the quality cuisine.
+You could say the same of La Lunita in Half Moon Bay in North Akumal; it’s on the beach, has wonderful ocean views, friendly service, delicious creative food, and is a bit more expensive than most other restaurants town.
+We started with the stuffed pepper and coconut shrimp and moved onto braised octopus and duck carnitas, all delicious, though apparently, the paella is excellent too.
+If you’re on a budget, plenty of good restaurants in town work out a bit cheaper, but we were thrilled with the beautiful setting on the beach and the quality cuisine.